FAIR2-for-research-software/Documentation/episodes/cli.md

 ## CLIs in Python

-We can add a command-line interface to our Python code using the methods and tools that are included in Python programming language.
+We can add a command-line interface to our Python code using the methods and tools that are included in the Python programming language.

 ### Getting started